godfreynolan/teachable/README.md

 The onNewIntent method is called when a new intent is delivered to the activity.
 In this method, the code first checks if the intent's action is UsbManager.ACTION_USB_ACCESSORY_ATTACHED.
 If it is, it creates a new intent with the action DJISDKManager.USB_ACCESSORY_ATTACHED and sends it as a broadcast.
 This broadcast is used by the DJI SDK to handle the USB accessory being attached.

 ### 3. Implementing the MainActivity Layout
-Open the `main_activity.xml` layout file and replace the code with the following:
+Open the `activity_main.xml` layout file and replace the code with the following:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <FrameLayout xmlns:android="http://schemas.android.com/apk/res/android"